vegh1010/Toy-Robot-Simulator/README.md

     3) done.
 The toy robot will move based on the commands provided in the text file or from console input.

 Code Structure Design:
-    1) For this project, 2 packages have been created.
+    1) For this project, 3 packages have been created.
         - generic contains any generic functions to support toy robot simulator
         - lib contains data structs, initialize data and reference functions to support toy robot simulator's features
+        - gui contains function to output basic gui on console
-    2) In main.go contains basic conditions to run the toy robot simulator.
+    2) In main.go contains basic conditions to run the toy robot simulator and output the gui.
     3) From my perspective, this structure design will allow for a more manageable, reusable and readable of code.
     4) Further explanation has been included in the code.